Significance of The Seven Water Bowl Offering

+The making of offering is a practice that helps eliminate clinging and miserliness while also building up good potential.
 The orthodoxy in Buddhist culture is making the seven-water bowl offering on an altar each day.
 It is kept in front of and a little below the representations of the Three Jewels.
 Brass, bronze, or silver is used in the making of the bowls.
 They have a diameter of about three or four inches.
 Auspicious designs in repoussé gold or silver inlay often ornament these bowls.

-What the Bowls Represent
+What the Bowls Represent?

 The seven bowls represent the 'seven-limbed practice' for purifying negative tendencies and accumulating merit is what seven bowls represent.
 It includes prostrations; making offerings; confession of non-virtuous actions; rejoicing in the positive actions of oneself and others.
 As well as requesting the Buddhas to teach; requesting the Buddhas to remain in this world and the dedication of merit.